-When it has been a busy or challenging time it can be hard to calm a buzzing mind and sleep as soundly as the whippet.
+When it has been a busy, challenging time it can be hard to calm a buzzing mind and sleep as soundly as the whippet.
 There are so many physical and mental benefits of yoga and it is a hugely positive activity to include in your regular exercise routine.
 Perhaps you enjoy taking a yoga retreat or a regular class?
 At times when I am seeking techniques to help manage anxiety, I find yoga breathing techniques really helpful to slow thoughts and promote relaxation and sleep.
 Here are my favourites which have acquired through various yoga and mindfulness classes:

 For all of these breathing exercises try to be in a comfortable sitting or laying position, wearing comfortable clothing and with minimal distraction.

 - Lay or sit in a comfortable, quiet position

 - As you breathe in say “27 in” in your head.

 - As you breathe out say “27 out” in your head.

 - Continue this (26 in, 26 out,25in, 25 out and so on) until you reach 0.

 - Aim to calm and lengthen the breathe, particularly as you exhale.